J.D. Davis Preview, Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- He has hit a long ball in 12.5% of his games this season, and 3.2% of his chances at the plate.

-- Davis has picked up an RBI in 28.9% of his games this year, with more than one RBI in 10.9% of his games.
-He has also plated three or more runs in seven contests.
+- Davis has an RBI in 38 of 129 games this season, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.